polterguy/hyper-ide/README.md

 # Hyper IDE

 Hyper IDE is a web based IDE (Integrated Development Environment) that supports more than 100 programming languages out of the box.
-It does not feature any project files or structure, and does not plan on ever getting one, but rather allows you to browse all your files, on your web server, and edit these as you see fit, and hence works with any projects types, as long as your project files are text files.
+You can use it on localhost, through e.g. Visual Studio, Mono Develop or Xamarin - Or install it on a web server, having easily access to your code, from anywhere in the world.

 ![screenshot](media/screenshots/screenshot-1.png)

 ## Features

-* Autocomplete and suggest (languages not having native autocompletion from CodeMirror are using the _'anyword-hint'_ addon)
+* Autocomplete and suggest
 * Minify JavaScript and CSS files
 * Beautify CSS files
 * Preview Markdown files